AWegnerGitHub/awegnergithub.github.io-content/2025_07_14_python_log_uncaught_exception.md

 I know some of you are coming up with alternatives.
 Terrible ideas like wrapping the entire main block in a `try/except`.
 There are legitimate reasons to throw an exception.
 In this case, a `ZeroDivisionError` is a great exception to catch.
 But, you'd want to do it around as small of a code block as possible.

-This is a clean way to catch truly unexcepted exceptions, not something a developer could have anticipated and, perhaps, fixed with additional input validation.
+This is a clean way to catch truly unexpected exceptions, not something a developer could have anticipated and, perhaps, fixed with additional input validation.

  [1]: https://docs.python.org/3/library/sys.html#sys.excepthook